Content IDs (CIDs)

 Parsing CIDs

-Use the following steps to parse a CID string:
+Use the following steps to parse a string-encoded CID, i.e. translate it to a bytestring:

 1. Accept a string CID.